Carthage/Carthage/README.md

 1. Run `carthage update`
 1. A `Cartfile.resolved` file and a `Carthage` directory will appear in the same directory where your `.xcodeproj` or `.xcworkspace` is
-1. Drag the built `.framework` binaries from `Carthage/Build/<platform>` into your application’s Xcode project.
+1. Drag the built `.xcframework` bundles from `Carthage/Build` into the "Frameworks and Libraries" section of your application’s Xcode project.
-1. If you are using Carthage for an application, follow the remaining steps, otherwise stop here.
+1. If you are using Carthage for an application, select "Embed & Sign", otherwise "Do Not Embed".
-1. On your application targets’ _Build Phases_ settings tab, click the _+_ icon and choose _New Run Script Phase_.
-Create a Run Script in which you specify your shell (ex: `/bin/sh`), add the following contents to the script area below the shell:

-    ```sh
-    /usr/local/bin/carthage copy-frameworks
-    ```

-- Add the paths to the frameworks you want to use under “Input Files".
-For example:

-    ```
-    $(SRCROOT)/Carthage/Build/iOS/Alamofire.framework
-    ```

-- Add the paths to the copied frameworks to the “Output Files”.
-For example:

-    ```
-    $(BUILT_PRODUCTS_DIR)/$(FRAMEWORKS_FOLDER_PATH)/Alamofire.framework
-    ```
-Another approach when having multiple dependencies is to use `.xcfilelist`s.
-This is covered in [If you're building for iOS, tvOS or watchOS](#if-youre-building-for-ios-tvos-or-watchos)

 For an in depth guide, read on from [Adding frameworks to an application](#adding-frameworks-to-an-application)